-The bus trip from Chinatown to Boston on Fung Wah Bus was delayed.
+The bus trip from Chinatown to Boston on Fung Wah Bus was delayed [now out-of-business].
 There were many miles of stop-and-go traffic.
 All from rubbernecking, as the accident was entirely in the other direction's side.

 I got lost trying to find Anthony's guest house.
 I was on Beacon Street, but in Kenmore Square I missed a turn and ended up going out Commonwealth Avenue.
 At one point the numbering seemed strange, as my recollection was the BU Bridge was how I am to get to Harvard, but the street numbers at that point were awfully low.
 In biking back to the guesthouse I had a nice ride through a Brookline neighborhood of grand Victorian houses.